ternaris/marv-robotics/docs/install/docker.rst

    It is mounted inside the container at /home/marv/site.

    The scanroot contains the log files for one or more collections.
-   It is mounted into the container at /scanroot.
+   It is mounted read-only into the container at /scanroot.

    All additional arguments are passed as options to docker run.